handlebars-lang/docs/src/guide/expressions.md

 ::: v-pre

 In Handlebars, the values returned by the `{{expression}}` are HTML-escaped.
-Say, If the expression contains `&`, then the returned HTML-escaped output is genarated as `&amp;` If you don't want Handlebars to escape a value, use the "triple-stash", `{{{`:
+Say, if the expression contains `&`, then the returned HTML-escaped output is genarated as `&amp;`.
+If you don't want Handlebars to escape a value, use the "triple-stash", `{{{`:

 :::

-In the below template, You can learn how to produce the HTML escaped and raw output.
+In the below template, you can learn how to produce the HTML escaped and raw output.

 <ExamplePart examplePage="/examples/html-escaping.md" show="template" />